highcharts/controls/ROADMAP.md

 ## Planned Features

-- [ ] More compact view with one or two controls, which is probably the most common use case.
+- More compact view with one or two controls, which is probably the most common use case.
-- [ ] Wider Current Options view, don't limit to the width of the controls.
+- Wider Current Options view, don't limit to the width of the controls.
-- [ ] Undefined state for the controls if a value is not defined or deducted.
+- Undefined state for the controls if a value is not defined or deducted.
-- [ ] A `label` attribute for the control items, to override what is rendered in the `<label>` tag.
+- A `label` attribute for the control items, to override what is rendered in the `<label>` tag.
+- Support array notation for paths, like `series[0].someProperty`.
-- [ ] Smart rendering of `select` control: buttons for 2-3 options, dropdown for 4+ options
+- Smart rendering of `select` control: buttons for 2-3 options, dropdown for 4+ options

 ---